 Some parents might have difficulty deciding whether to circumcise a newborn.
 Some parents may be concerned about their son’s penis or question the benefits and risks of the procedure.
 Others may be following religious or cultural traditions that require circumcision.
 Whatever the reason, it’s important that you talk with your pediatrician about all options.
 This article discusses the pros and cons and offers some tips for parents about whether to perform the procedure on infants.

 The benefits of circumcision are not limited to the short term.
 Among these benefits are the prevention of diseases like HIV and sexually transmitted diseases.
 Some studies have shown that circumcision can reduce HIV risk in children.
 Not only does it prevent sexually transmitted diseases, but infant circumcision also helps to prevent phimosis.
 These benefits alone constitute an enormous public health benefit and provide a strong case for universal newborn circumcision in Europe.
-Universal circumcision in Europe is prudent and timely because AIDS is rapidly spreading among heterosexuals.
+Universal circumcision in Europe is prudent and timely because AIDS is rapidly spreading among melbourne circumcision.

 During a child’s first few days, the doctor may use an antibiotic ointment and apply petroleum jelly to the area.
 It is possible to use antibiotic ointment on the wound and clean it after a diaper change.
 This type of anesthetic should be used only as a last resort.
 The doctor will determine if your child needs any pain medication after the procedure.
 A physician should never give pain medication to infants without their consent.